 - Manic-depressive disorder: This is manic-depression, also called "bipolar disorder"

 - Masked depression: This is depression in which the psychological signs do not appear.
 The symptoms of this disease are purely physical, between muscle pain, fatigue, and insomnia.

 Depression can result from several factors, among which we can distinguish:

-Some people with depression experienced hardship during their childhood.
+Some people with depression experience hardship during their childhood.
 These promote the onset of depressive disorders in adulthood.
-Usually it could be a childhood badly lived with parents, sexual abuse, etc.
+Usually, it could be a childhood badly lived with parents, sexual abuse, etc.

 Grief is a normal reaction to the loss of a loved one.
 However, this reaction can become a real depressive phase if it lasts more than two weeks.